 Digital badges incorporate criteria from employers about skills and knowledge that students need to demonstrate in various sectors of the workforce.
-The first digital badge, developed through a donation by Sutter Health Plus, a not-for-profit HMO affiliated with Sutter Health, will be available to students in certified health sector pathways.
+The first digital badge, developed through a donation by Sutter Health Plus, a not-for-profit HMO affiliated with Sutter Health, will be available to certified health sector pathways.
 The badge validates that students have employable skills and qualifies them for 1) internship placement preference, 2) financial support to take the Medical Assisting State Exam, and 3) scholarship eligibility.
 Other health system employer partners who endorse the badge will commit to providing similar benefits.

 “We are proud to partner with employers like Sutter Health Plus who value the skills and expertise that our students learn in certified pathways,” said Anne Stanton, president of the Linked Learning Alliance.
 “The Alliance aims to recruit even more health systems to endorse this badge, and based on what we learn, to create many more industry badges in other sectors across our economy.”